-An important question to ask when selecting a lens for purchase or for a shoot is "What maximum aperture opening do I need?"
+An important question to ask when selecting a lens for purchase or for a shoot is: "What is the maximum aperture opening I need?"

-If you are shooting indoors without a flash (or with a fill flash only), you will probably want an f/2.8 or wider aperture.
-If your subject is still, image stabilization can be a substitute for a wide aperture, but image stabilization does not help stop subject action (IS Mode 2 panning not considered).
-The wider the aperture available to you, the lower the ISO setting you will be able to use to get your desired shutter speed.
+How wide of an aperture does one need?
+That answer varies dramatically for individual scenarios, but if you are shooting indoors without a flash (or with a fill flash only), you will probably want an f/2.8 or wider aperture.
+If your subject is still, image stabilization can be a substitute for a wide aperture (f/4 should be adequate), but image stabilization does not help stop subject action (though flash as the primary light source can).

-If what you are shooting is indoor action (such as sports), you will likely want an f/2.0 or wider aperture unless your lighting is excellent (this is unusual).
-An f/2.8 lens is often used in these situations, but generally an ISO setting of 3200 or higher is required to get close to action-stopping shutter speeds.
+If what you are shooting is indoor action (such as sports), you will appreciate an f/2.0 or wider aperture unless your lighting is unusually bright.
+An f/2.8 lens is often used in these situations, but an ISO setting of 3200 or higher is often required to get close to action-stopping shutter speeds.

-If you are shooting landscapes from a tripod, you will likely use only f/8.0 or f/11.0 and narrower apertures.
-That you lens can open wider does nothing for you.
+If you are shooting landscapes from a tripod, you are likely happy with f/8.0 or f/11.0.
+That your lens opens wider may be of little importance.

 Use what you learned here to help you decide which Canon lens is right for you.
 Next, go through my specific Canon lens recommendations.